babylonchain/babylonchain.github.io/docs/testnet/become-validator.md

 Contrary to a vanilla Cosmos SDK chain, a validator for Babylon is created through the `babylond tx checkpointing create-validator` command.
-This command expects that a BLS validator key exists under the `~/.babylond/config/priv_validator_key.json` and has the same parameters as the `babylond tx staking create-validator` command.
+This command expects that a BLS validator key exists under the `~/.babylond/config/priv_validator_key.json`.

 :::info